thilo/outlook_importer/README.md

     }
     importer = OutlookImporter.new(lookup_table)

+If you don't specify a lookup table, the importer tries to guess one using the CSV headers.

+    importer = OutlookImporter.new

 After initialization let the importer read a file and you can access you contacts via the contacts method.

     importer.read('example.csv')
     importer.contacts # => [["Robin Example", "robin@example.de"]]

+Instead of a path, you can also provide a file.

+    importer.read(File.new('example.csv'))

 For further reference please see the outlook importer test in this project.